 Section 1: National Recognition Awards.
-Each year the organization should solicit nominations and recognize members of the community by awarding the following honors.
-Each of these awards should be presented at the national tournament.
-An awards committee should be composed by the First Vice President to review nominations.
-Attendance at the national tournament is not a requirement for nomination.
+Each year the organization should solicit nominations for each of the following awards to recognize members of the community.
+Awards should be presented at the national tournament.
+An awards committee should be composed by the First Vice President and at least 6 other members representing as many regions as possible to review nominations.
+Unless otherwise specified, the Awards Committee shall have the authority to limit the awards given in any particular year.
+Attendance at the national tournament is not a requirement for nomination unless otherwise specified.
 Suitable awards, funded by proceeds from the National Tournament, will be given to recipients at the National Tournament.
 A budget for all trophies should be approved by the Executive Council as part of the annual budget.
 Future engraving costs for any travelling awards presented by CEDA shall be borne by the CEDA treasury as an annual expense.
 The organization will publicize the winners.